 Peter was so mean he was cute.

 When I first met him, he was smashing a low brick wall in front of the cottage he shared with his wife Sheila.
 “Oh, he knocks it down and then he builds it up.
+Then he knocks it down again.
 It's how he deals with his anger,” said Sheila.

 Peter and Sheila had AIDS.